Barry Sanders: Early life

 Sanders did not become the starting running back until the fourth game of his senior year, when the original player was suspended for disciplinary reasons; he rushed for 274 yards and four touchdowns in that game.
 He rushed for 1,417 yards on 139 rushing attempts, averaging 10.2 yards per rushing attempt, and scored 17 touchdowns through his seven-game senior season.
 In the last game of the season, Wichita North's head coach, Dale Burkholder, offered Sanders more playing time in order to gain enough rushing yards to reach the state rushing title, but Sanders declined, saying it was "not important."
 For his season, Sanders earned all-state honors, and was named an Honorable Mention All-American.
-Although he was viewed as a stellar athlete, because of his short stature Sanders received scholarship offers from only Wichita State University, Iowa State University, University of Tulsa, and Oklahoma State University–Stillwater; he accepted the offer from Oklahoma State.
+Although he was viewed as a stellar athlete, because of his short stature Sanders received scholarship offers from only Wichita State University, Iowa State University, University of Tulsa, and Oklahoma State University; he accepted the offer from Oklahoma State.

 Sanders later said that his choice to play at Oklahoma State caused a conflict between him and his father.
-When Oklahoma State's coach came to his father's house with a letter of intent the day Sanders signed with the team, his father was frustrated, saying as the coach walked out the door that Sanders was "making a big mistake" when signing with the team.
-His father was similarly frustrated because Oklahoma State played in the same conference as the Oklahoma Sooners, whom William was a fan of.
-A friend of Sanders told him that William said Sanders had chosen to play at Oklahoma State "in order to hide"; Sanders would be playing behind Heisman candidate Thurman Thomas, as opposed to playing at a school where he would be the starting running back.
+When Oklahoma State's coach came to his father's house with a letter of intent the day Sanders signed with the team, William was dismayed, saying as the coach walked out the door that his signing was a misguided decision.
+His father was similarly frustrated because Oklahoma State was a conference rival of the Oklahoma Sooners, whom William was a fan of.
+A friend of Sanders told him that William said Sanders had chosen to play at Oklahoma State "in order to hide"; Sanders would be the backup of Heisman candidate Thurman Thomas, as opposed to playing at a school where he would be the starting running back.
 Eventually, his father supported Sanders at Oklahoma State, and attended all of his games when he played.